clearloop/clearloop.github.io/posts/2024-02-03-thoughts-of-erc20-in-zink.md

 ## Storage

-Mapping storage is missing in zinc for now bcz I haven't got a perfect idea for passing bytes from rust to evm yet.
+Mapping storage is missing in zink for now bcz I haven't got a perfect idea for passing bytes from rust to evm yet.

 ```solidity
 mapping(address account => uint256) private _balances;